 If we use these values for the parameters of the model on which my back-of-the-envelope calculation rests, we find that bias in the criminal justice system only explains approximately 16% of the white/black gap in incarceration rates.
 Now, to be sure, the model on which this back-of-the-envelope calculation rests is simplistic in more ways than I care to explain.
 But I think it’s pretty clear that, if we did things more seriously, we’d find that 16% actually overestimates how much of the gap bias explains.
 To be sure, as I pointed out in my original post about this, there are many ways in which a more complicated model could increase the part of the gap that bias can explain somewhat.
 For instance, the racial disparity in incarceration rates could also be explained by bias in the decision to grant parole, since it would mean that black prisoners serve a longer part of their sentence other things being equal.
 But since bias in the decision to grant parole also seems to be relatively small, I doubt it would make a big difference if we modified the model to take into account the possibility of bias at that stage of the legal process.
 In general, while I can think of many ways to make the model more realistic that could increase the part of the white/black gap in incarceration rates that is explained by bias in the criminal justice system, I can’t think of any that is likely to make a big difference in the end.

 On the other hand, there are many things about the model and the way in which I estimated the value of its parameters that, if done more seriously, would probably lead to a much lower estimate of the part of the black/white gap in incarceration rates that can be explained by racism in the criminal justice system.
 For instance, as I noted last time, if blacks are disadvantaged relative to whites other things being equal at one stage of the legal process, it means things are not equal at the next stage, which my back-of-the-envelope calculation doesn’t take into account.
 Perhaps more importantly, as I sometimes pointed out above, I have been very pessimistic in using the recent literature to estimate the value of the parameters in the model.
 In particular, whenever giving more weight to study with more controls led to a higher estimate for the effect of bias, that’s the estimate I used.
 (This was the case for bias in the decision to arrest and prosecute, where studies that controlled for more variables generally found more bias, which is surprising.)
 But when controlling for more variables led to a lower estimate for the effect of bias, instead of using the estimate based on the best studies, I used the mean effect-size for all studies regardless of how good they were.
+(In only used a best estimate in the case of Kochel et al.’s meta-analysis about the effect of race on arrest, because they explicitly reported one, but it wouldn’t make any meaningful difference if I used the mean odds ratio.)
 If we did things more seriously, we should presumably use only the best studies, which according to Mitchell in his meta-analysis would lead to effect-sizes of bias about half as small.

 Moreover, the model only uses the mean bias at each stage of the process, but we should disaggregate since there is no reason to assume that bias is the same for every type of crime.
 Now, if you have a look at the meta-analyses I used to estimate the value of the parameters, you will see that bias seems to be a lot stronger for crimes that account for a relatively small share of the carceral population.
 (In particular, bias seems stronger for drug-related crimes, but despite the nonsense made popular by Michelle Alexander’s book, the vast majority of people aren’t in prison for drug-related crimes.)
 For instance, if I derived a bias of 30% from Kochel et al.’s meta-analysis, it’s only because the vast majority of the studies on which that estimate is based analyzed police stops.
 This kind of studies typically find a lot of bias, but presumably only a tiny proportion of the people in prison were arrested in that way, so we should give the studies in question less weight in estimating the bias for arrests or use a more complicated model that disaggregates between different types of crime at each stage of the legal process.
 (It’s also worth noting that, as I argued in another post, despite a widespread fallacy that purports to show otherwise, bias in police stops could just be statistical discrimination and not the result of prejudice.)